anilmuppalla/python-unix-utils/README.md

 An attempt to emulate Unix grep using Python, as part of a learning exercise.

---Help--
+--Help-- <br>
 ./grep.py -h

-implements the following options:
+implements the following options:<br>
-  -n : Print the pattern match along with line numbers.
+  -n : Print the pattern match along with line numbers.<br>
-  -r : Performs pattern match recursively.
+  -r : Performs pattern match recursively.<br>
-  -i : Performs the match ignoring the case of the pattern.
+  -i : Performs the match ignoring the case of the pattern.<br>
-  --binary : Peforms the pattern match in Binary files.
+  --binary : Peforms the pattern match in Binary files.<br>

-Features Implemented:
+Features Implemented:<br>
---Configuration file.
+--Configuration file.<br>
---Logging.
+--Logging.<br>

-Please feel free to add code to this.
+Please feel free to add code to this.<br>